 But hey, there is nothing to worry about.
-There are ways to face this challenge and be able to further monitor customer behavior.
+There are ways to face this challenge, have an analytics-friendly website and be able to further monitor customer behavior.
 One of them are events that we can send to an analytical tool.
 But … first of all, we have to ask developers for help in scripting these events.
 Secondly, we must ensure that we take into account every – literally EVERY – action that a customer can possibly perform on our website.
 The worst thing, however, is that we do these event scripting for a specific analytical tool.
 If at some point it turns out that we want to change the tool, then all the work we did with developers goes to waste ☹.

 Relax, there are better ways to analyze websites.
 Let me get straight to the first important rule.

 If the webpage content changes, it should automatically imply a change to a unique URL.
 And this solution is also possible to implement as part of a single-page!
 Ok, you might ask, if it is possible, why is this not happening?
 The answer is simple: when designing a page, the topic of variable URLs is usually not the most important thing to implement.
 This issue usually arises at a much later stage, when the analyst wants to observe the client’s path and finds out that this is impossible using the variable URLs.
-That’s why it is crucial to put this topic on the list of tasks from the very beginning of designing the page!
+That’s why it is crucial to put this topic on the list of tasks from the very beginning of designing the analytics-friendly website!